Get one GOV.UK Frontend component working in your application, so you can test everything works before you add more components or styles.

 - Get the CSS working.

 - Get the font and images working.

-dist, get started with a basic page instead.
+If you’ve installed using precompiled files, get started with a basic page instead.

 2. Add the HTML for a component to your application

 Go to the example accordion component on the GOV.UK Design System website, then copy the HTML.

 Paste the HTML into a page or template in your application.